punchplatform/starters/README.md

 This repository is a software development kit for Punch developers.
 It provides easy-to-start-with samples for various use cases, implemented using java, python and punchlang functions.

-The punch online documentation is available here: https://punch-1.gitbook.io/punch-doc/.
-The sample starters illustrates several ways to use or configure you punchplatform.
+The punch online documentation is available here: https://doc.punchplatform.com.

 The starter examples use either docker or a kubernetes cluster equipped with the punch services.

-With docker you only need docker to be installed and ready on your laptop.
+With docker you only need docker to be installed on your laptop.
 If your work with a target kubernetes cluster, make sure you installed 'kubectl' and have a valid '.kube/config' file.